What is a savings account? Definition, how they work

 What is a savings account?

-A savings account is a basic type of financial product that allows you to deposit your money and typically earn a modest amount of interest.
-These accounts are federally insured up to $250,000 per account owner and offer a safe place to put your money while earning interest.
+A savings account is a basic type of deposit account that enables you to deposit your money while typically earning a small to modest amount of interest.
+These accounts are federally insured for up to $250,000 per account owner, per financial institution, per ownership category at banks insured by the Federal Deposit Insurance Corp.
+(FDIC), or at credit unions insured by the National Credit Union Administration (NCUA).
+And because they’re insured, they offer a safe place to put your money while earning interest.

 You can find savings accounts at banks and credit unions.
-You don’t need a large amount of money to open a savings account, and you’ll also have easy access to your money, though you may be limited in how many times you can access that money each month.
+Fortunately, you don’t need a large amount of money to open a savings account, and you’ll also have easy access to your money, though you may be limited by how many times you can access your money each month.

 Why you need a savings account

-A savings account is a good place to keep money for a later date, separate from everyday spending cash, because of their safety, liquidity and interest-earning potential.
-These accounts are a great place for your emergency fund or savings for shorter-term goals, like a vacation or home repair.
+A savings account is a good place to keep money for a later date, separate from everyday spending cash, because it offers safety, liquidity and interest-earning potential for your funds.
+These accounts are a great place for your emergency fund or savings for shorter-term goals, such as a vacation or home repair.

 Beyond quick access to your cash when you need it, savings accounts often offer higher interest rates than checking accounts.
-You might even find some savings accounts with a higher APY than money market accounts.
-The average APY on savings accounts is just 0.19 percent, but you can find high-yield savings accounts paying over 4 percent.
+You might even find some savings accounts with a higher annual percentage yields (APYs) than money market accounts.
+The average APY on savings accounts is just 0.57 percent, but you can find high-yield savings accounts paying more than 5 percent.

 Finally, there are many opportunities to open a savings account with low fees.
 You can often find simple options to avoid pesky maintenance fees.